This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 After Custom Reports:

-- Monthly email: “Your report has identified an opportunity worth £800/month”
+- I send a monthly email: “Your report has identified an opportunity worth £800/month”

 - Client response: “Can we discuss this tomorrow?”